mawebb81/TeamsStuff/README.md

 # TeamsStuff
-For Teams PS sxripts and things
+For Teams PS scripts and things